Phetchabun province: Toponymy

+Initially, the province was called "Phe-cha-buth" as "Phuenchapura", which means the city that has plenty of crops.
+The reason is that the province is very fertile and has ample resources.
+Phetchabun has long been an agriculturally productive area.

 Geography and climate

 Phetchabun is in the lower northern region of Thailand, in the area between the northern and the central region.
 The province lies in the broad fertile river valley of the Pa Sak River, with mountains of the Phetchabun mountain range to the east and west.
 The total forest area is 4,013 km² or 32.5 percent of provincial area.